EnsemblGenomes/ensembl-static/protists/species/Spironucleus_salmonicida_about.md

 infections in salmonid fish.
 The species creates foul-smelling, pus-filled abscesses in muscles and internal organs of aquarium fish.
 In the late 1980s when the disease was first reported, it was believed to be caused by Spironucleus barkhanus.
-Anders J�rgensen was the person that found out what species really caused the disease.
+Anders Jorgensen was the person that found out what species really caused the disease.